briandfoy/briandfoy.github.io/_posts/2013-02-16-perl-people-society-mobs.md

 I think I can answer this question.

-Everybody does something for some sort of gain, whether that is monetary or not.
+Everybody does something for some sort of gain, whether that is monetary or otherwise.
 The "Free Software" movement likes to say words like "scratch an itch" or "meritocracy".
 That's just trading in a different sort of capital, and it's still self interest.

 That's not a bad thing, necessarily.
 Hiding or denying it, however, distorts the economics.
 What's good for you locally might not be good Perl globally.
 Are the changes that you want in Perl good for you or good for everyone?
 What would change in Perl if you got what you wanted?